Legal aid in the United States: Civil legal aid

 In 2006, the American Bar Association (ABA) adopted a resolution that defined such issues as "basic human needs", and urged the Federal government to provide legal services in such instances.
 Thus, some legal aid organizations serve as outside counsel to small nonprofit organizations that lack in-house counsel.
 The ABA, is also encouraging private attorneys to spend time on pro bono work.
 Based on its model rule 6.1, “A lawyer should aspire to render at least (50) hours of pro bono publico legal services per year.”
 Currently, 10 states mandate attorneys to report their pro bono hours.
 While these rules emphasize the importance of pro bono work, the responsibility of lawyers extends even further.
 According to Chesterfield H. Smith, former ABA president, "the entire legal profession still has a duty to donate its efforts toward problems beyond those of the poor.
 The primary onus on lawyers now must be to make society better by using their special and unique skills in the public interest."
+In an additional report, the ABA explores the gap in access to justice for immigrants in particular.
+With illegal immigration being considered a civil offense, government appointed representation is not provided to defendants in deportation and other immigration related hearings.
+In their report, the ABA calls for a right to representation for all immigration cases in order to preserve fundamental due process protections.
+Discourse surrounding legal representation as a right and not a privilege has significantly shaped policies and protections surrounding legal aid.

 Most typical legal aid work involves counseling, informal negotiation, and appearances in administrative hearings, as opposed to formal litigation in the courts.
 However, the discovery of severe or recurring injustice with a large number of victims will sometimes justify the cost of large-scale impact litigation.
 Education and law reform activities are also sometimes undertaken.